archlinux/infrastructure/README.md

 The following steps should be used to update our managed servers:

 * pacman -Syu
+* manually update the kernel, since it is in IgnorePkg by default
 * sync
 * checkservices
 * reboot